RajeshKGangwar/QRCodeReader/README.md

 ## Overview
 This is an Elementry App for Detecting QRCode.
-The App has been Designed using Python and flask Api.
+The App has been Designed using Python.
 The model is created by Using OpenCv and Pyzbar Library for Qr Code Detection.
 The App Captures live frame from webcam/device camera and returns the value of QR Code.